webdevelopers-eu/zolinga-ai/wiki/ref/class/Zolinga/AI/Service/AiApi.md

 When the AI generates the article, it will trigger the specified `my-callback-event` event.
 You should have your [event listener](:Zolinga Core:Events and Listeners) for the `my-callback-event` event to handle the generated article.

+## Configuration

+For details refer to the [Zolinga AI Configuration](:Zolinga AI:Configuation) documentation.